Legal Guide For Specific Types of Car Accidents in Georgia

 Some common types of auto accidents are:

-Rear-end accidents occur when one car runs into the rear of another.
-They are the most common type of car crash.
-Rear-end accidents also tend to result in whiplash, a potentially serious neck and back injury.
+Rear-end accidents occur when one car runs into the rear of another and are a very common crash.
+Rear-end accidents also tend to result in whiplash, a potentially serious injury to your cervical (neck) or lumbar (back) spine.
 This occurs when the car that is hit lurches forward, causing the driver’s head and neck to extend backward and then snap back into position.
 Distracted driving ( inattention caused by texting or talking on a cell phone, adjusting a radio or another electronic device, eating or grooming) is a common cause of rear-end collisions.
 The driver who rear ends the other vehicle is often assigned fault and liability.

-A head-on motor vehicle accident almost always results in catastrophic injury or death.
+A head-on car or truck crash often results in catastrophic injury or death.
 Head-on motor vehicle accidents most often occur when a driver crosses the centerline of a highway and into the path of an oncoming vehicle.
 The cause is usually driver inattention (distracted driving), fatigued driving, falling asleep at the wheel or drunk driving.

 Side-Impact or T-bone Collisions

-Side-impact car accidents (also known as “T-bone collisions”) are particularly dangerous because the sides of vehicles have relatively little space to absorb energy and shield occupants from the collision’s impact.
-The Insurance Institute for Highway Safety (IIHS) says that side-impact accidents account for about 25 percent of passenger vehicle occupant deaths each year in the U.S. In a T-bone crash, the driver or passenger closest to the point of impact is likely to suffer the most severe injury.
+Side-impact car accidents (also known as “T-bone collisions”) are particularly dangerous because the sides of vehicles have relatively protection for occupants from the collision’s impact.
+According to an Insurance study by IIHS, side-impacts are responsible for approximately 25% of automobile deaths annually.
+In a T-bone crash, the driver or passenger closest to the point of impact is likely to suffer the most severe injury.
 But other occupants of the car also are susceptible to severe and sometimes life threatening injury in a side-impact crash.

 A collision is known as a “sideswipe” accident when two vehicles traveling in either the same direction or opposite directions collide along the sides of the cars.
 In some instances, it is a glancing blow.
 But many sideswipe accidents can be severe.
 A driver may get into a sideswipe accident by making an improper lane change, drifting out of their lane, over- or under-steering in a curve, over-correcting after slipping off the edge of the roadway or by executing a turn improperly.
 Occupants of a car in a sideswipe accident might suffer any number of impact injuries from the blunt force trauma of the wreck.
 They may also be killed instantly or die from their crash injuries later.

 The primary cause of vehicle rollovers is turning too sharply while traveling too fast.
 Vehicles with a high center of gravity, such as trucks, sport-utility vehicles (SUVs) and full-size vans are particularly susceptible to rollover accidents.
-The IIHS says rollovers are much more common for SUVs and pickup trucks than for cars, and they are more common for SUVs than for pickups.
+Studies show that roll-over crashes are more likely and common in crashes involving small trucks and for SUVs than for passenger cars.
+Rollovers are also more likely for SUVs versus pick-up trucks.
 Possible injuries in a rollover accident include cervical neck fractures, head injuries, major back injuries, paralysis or death.
 Rollover crashes account for more than 33 percent of deaths in passenger vehicles, the IIHS says.

 Chain-Reaction Collisions (Pile-Ups)